johans-work/berserk/README.md

 And the results of the clinical trials conducted by "the internet" are fairly unanomous.
 After months of productivity loss as you switch, most end up slower than QWERTY, which you'd think would be impossible given they're scientifically proven to be more efficient.
 This isn't to say you shouldn't do it.
 Just, do everything else first, especially if your primary concern is ergonomics.

+# Why Now?

+When someone claims something is better, the first question to ask is why hasn't it been done before.
+In this case, it's because of new firmware that enables custom layers, together with dual function keys in ways never before possible.